NWChemEx/TAMM/dox/CMake_Build_Notes.md

 We recommend using the [Spack package manager](https://spack.io) to install and manage the Prerequisites

-For manual setup, use the following script to build GCC (change version number accordingly) and OpenMPI/MPICH from sources if they are not available through a package manager (usually happens when using an older Linux OS).
-The following can be used on Mac OSX as well:
+For manual setup, use the following script to build GCC (change version number accordingly) and OpenMPI/MPICH from sources if they are not available through a package manager.
+The following instructions can be used for Mac OSX as well:

 ```
 wget http://mirrors-usa.go-parts.com/gcc/releases/gcc-8.1.0/gcc-8.1.0.tar.gz